Why Am I Drawn to Emotionally Unavailable People?

 Family Constellations offers another lens for understanding how early relational experiences and generational patterns may continue shaping intimacy, emotional connection, attachment, and relationship dynamics across generations.

+This perspective does not replace therapy, trauma treatment, psychological care, or medical support.
 It offers a systemic understanding of why emotionally unavailable relationships can feel so compelling, emotionally charged, and difficult to move beyond.

 Explore Further